Gardening offers many proven physical and mental health benefits that alone are worth growing your own garden.

 The Enrich Group project aims to combine physical activity and mental relaxation with an environment that cultivates not only vegetables, but multigenerational relationships.

 After a year of social isolation, the initiative to create these social gardens is very beautiful.
-Especially if combined with the aim of increasing exchanges between different generations, another factor in distress.
+Especially if combined with the aim of increasing exchanges between different generations, another factor in suffering.

 How are these "intergenerational" gardens made?